STEELISI/DISCERN/docs/README.md

 ## discern

+Researchers across the US use <span style="color:green">cyberinfrastructures</span> to conduct experimental activities.
+The research value these infrastructures provide makes them compelling
+<span style="color:red">attack targets</span>; attackers may attempt to compromise the
-Researchers across the US use cyberinfrastructuress to conduct experimental activities.
-The value that these infrastructures provide makes them _compelling targets for attackers_, who may wish to exfiltrate research data, ransom the infrastructure via encryption, or enlist resources into botnets to send spam, participate in DDOS, or perform cryptomining.
+infrastructure and exfiltrate research data, deploy ransomware, or enlist resources into botnets to send spam, participate in DDOS, or perform cryptomining.

 The DISCERN project at the [USC Information Sciences Institute](https://isi.edu) is producing datasets to capture the behavior of such malicious activities on research cyberinfrastructure resources.